 Polypropylene Resin Not Meant for Human Implants

-Mesh Medical Device News Desk, January 6 2017 ~ The polypropylene resin material that makes mesh used for hernia repair and transvaginal mesh, is not supposed to be used in the human body.
+Mesh Medical Device News Desk, January 6 2017 ~ The polypropylene resin material that is used to make mesh used for hernia repair and transvaginal mesh, is not supposed to be used in the human body.
 But that’s exactly what’s happened for more than one million patients.

 Evidence revealed in transvaginal mesh trials show its basic material, a raw polypropylene resin, also known as PP, is accompanied by a warning not to use it to make implanted medical devices.